-Ogre and its sequel, G.E.V., are tactical ground combat games set in the late 21st century.
-In 2085 A.D., armored warfare is faster and deadlier than ever.
-Hovercraft, tanks and infantry slug it out with tactical nukes.
+In 2085, armored warfare is faster and deadlier than ever.
+Hovercraft, tanks, and infantry slug it out with tactical nukes.
 But the most feared weapon of all needs no human guidance.
-It's the giant cybernetic tank called the Ogre.
+It's a giant cybernetic tank bristling with guns and missiles.

 It's the Ogre.

 Ogre, initially released in 1977, was Steve Jackson's first game design.
 It is now available in three forms: